As parents, we welcome a baby into our lives and then eagerly await the first milestones.

-- 3-6 months: Additional social skills develop, including laughing and cuddling, as well as other expressions of feelings include anger, joy, surprise, disgust, and fear.
+- 3-6 months: Additional social skills develop, including laughing and cuddling, as well as other expressions of feelings, including anger, joy, surprise, disgust, and fear.

-During this time, your baby will start to develop their own personality, and they may express affection in different ways.
+During this time, your baby will start to develop their personality, and they may express affection differently.

 What Behaviors Indicate Affection